-- You may submit another properly completed proxy card with a later date. - You may grant a subsequent proxy by telephone or through the internet. - You may send a timely written notice that you are revoking your proxy to Acutus' Secretary at 2210 Faraday Ave., Suite 100, Carlsbad, CA 92008; provided, however, in light of disruptions caused by the COVID-19 pandemic, if you intend to revoke your proxy by providing such written notice, we advise that you also send a copy via email to investors@acutus.com. - You may attend and vote at the Annual Meeting.
+- You may submit another properly completed proxy card with a later date. - You may grant a subsequent proxy by telephone or through the internet. - You may send a timely written notice that you are revoking your proxy to Acutus' Secretary at 2210 Faraday Ave., Suite 100, Carlsbad, CA 92008; provided, however, if you intend to revoke your proxy by providing such written notice, we advise that you also send a copy via email to investors@acutus.com. - You may attend and vote at the Annual Meeting.
 Simply attending the Annual Meeting will not, by itself, revoke your proxy.

 Your most current proxy card or telephone or internet proxy is the one that is counted, so long as it is provided within the applicable deadline.
-If your shares are held by your broker, banker or other nominee, you should follow the instructions provided by your broker, bank or other nominee to change your vote or revoke your proxy.
+If your shares are held by your broker, bank or other nominee, you should follow the instructions provided by your broker, bank or other nominee to change your vote or revoke your proxy.